-- → Annual risk assessments in all our markets. - → Local impact assessments, in cases where it is important to have a more accurate picture of the national situation in order to identify risks in a specific context. - → Thematic impact assessments, when we need to have a more detailed view of an issue because we have identified a particular risk or concern.
+- → Biannual risk assessments in all our markets: - → Local impact assessments, in cases where it is important to have a more accurate picture of the national situation in order to identify risks in a specific context; - → Thematic impact assessments, when we need to have a more detailed view of an issue because we have identified a particular risk or concern.

-We also have a complaint and remedy mechanism, our Concern and Whistleblowing Channel, which allows stakeholders to confidentially and anonymously make complaints and queries (in several languages) concerning any aspect related to the Business Principles and human rights in general, as well as privacy and/or freedom of expression in particular.
-The operation and management of this channel is described in the Regulation about the Management of the Business Principles Channel and in the Policy on Whistleblowing Channel Management which are both publicly available and guarantee the proper management of the channel.
+We also have a complaint and remedy mechanism, our Concern and Whistleblowing Channel, which allows stakeholders to confidentially and anonymously make complaints and queries based on the principles of respect, confidentiality, substantiation and completeness (in several languages) concerning any aspect related to the Business Principles and human rights in general, as well as privacy and/or freedom of expression in particular.
+The publicly available, Regulation about the Management of the Business Principles Channel and in the Policy on Whistleblowing Channel Management, describe how this works.